NANASHI0X74/nanashi0x74.github.io/README.md

 - I the next two languages I intend on learning are:
     1. spanish
     2. irish gaelic
 - I really want to learn how to web design and how to javascript, but I used Markdown to build this within like an hour, so we'll have to live with that.
 Cool?
-Cool. ^^
+Cool. ^^ (maybe it was more than an hour, would have to look that up in the commit history, but I'm too lazy for that.
+Also, I was using only my phone 😀)